-By choosing the highest of the three net loads, studies will examine the most severe condition while accommodating variations in PV penetration.
-In study areas with uneven levels of PV penetration, more than one of these combinations may be used to fully evaluate the worst-case conditions for each portion of the study area.
-In addition, in study areas or portions of study areas with significant amounts of market-facing PV connected directly to the transmission system, the most severe conditions may be driven by low levels of transmission-connected PV rather than only distribution-connected and behind-the-meter PV.
-These situations will be evaluated on a case-by-case basis, and the transmission-connected PV may be included in the total PV in the study area when choosing one of these three Summer Evening Peak Load conditions.
+By choosing the highest of the three net loads, studies will examine the most severe condition while accommodating variations in solar PV penetration.
+In study areas with uneven levels of solar PV penetration, more than one of these combinations may be used to fully evaluate the worst-case conditions for each portion of the study area.
+In addition, in study areas or portions of study areas with significant amounts of market-facing solar PV connected directly to the transmission system, the most severe conditions may be driven by low levels of transmission-connected solar PV rather than only distribution-connected and BTM solar PV.
+These situations will be evaluated on a case-by-case basis, and the transmission-connected solar PV may be included in the total solar PV in the study area when choosing one of these three Summer Evening Peak Load conditions.

 For all other load levels, the Category 1 solar PV facilities will be modeled based on the study specific requirements.
 For transmission PPA studies and generation System Impact Studies, the Category 1 solar PV will be treated consistent with the treatment of conventional generators.
-In these studies, Category 2 and 3 solar PV installations will be modeled according to the first row of Table 2-13 (100% of 90/10 load, and 26% of nameplate PV rating).
+In these studies, Category 2 and 3 solar PV installations will be modeled according to the first row of Table 2-10 (100% of 90/10 load, and 26% of maximum real power output).

-2.3.11.4 Modeling in FCM Studies
+2.3.9.4 Modeling in FCM Studies

 Solar PV that has qualified in FCM will be treated consistent with the treatment of other intermittent generators that have qualified in FCM.
 Non-FCM solar PV that is participating in the ISO energy market will not be included in FCM studies because they have no obligation to generate.
-Behind-the-meter solar PV will be modeled at a level based on the estimated median of its net output during the defined Intermittent Reliability Hours.
+BTM solar PV will be modeled at a level based on the estimated median of its net output during the defined Intermittent Reliability Hours.

-2.3.11.5 Forecasting Beyond the Forecast Horizon
+2.3.9.5 Forecasting Beyond the Forecast Horizon